Make an appointment with the most important person on your health care team: yourself.

 Start today with this gym-class throwback: Sit on the floor (or couch or bed) with your legs straight out in front of you, then slowly bend forward from your hips, reaching as far as you can.
 If you’re flexible—that is, you can reach past your toes—then your arteries probably are too.

-The connection may not be obvious, but when researchers from the University of North Texas studied a group of older adults, they noted a positive link between flexibility and heart health.
-The most limber of the bunch also had the healthiest arteries, according to the report published in the Journal of Sports Medicine and Physical Fitness.
+The connection may not be obvious, but when researchers studied a group of older adults, they noted a positive link between trunk flexibility and heart health.
+The most limber of the bunch (who could more easily do a sit-and-reach test) also had the healthiest arteries, according to the report published in the International Journal of Cardiovascular Sciences.

 One great way to improve both your flexibility and in-turn your heart health?
 Try a SilverSneakers Yoga class.
 Sessions are offered both in-person and online.
 For a taste of one of our classes, watch this short video.
 Bonus: It begins with a Forward Fold — the formal name for reaching for your toes.